 - Pretend you are a bird and fly around the room.

 Be sure to check out my Teachers pay Teachers store for an Anger Management Activity Pack which includes a foldable, 8 anger management strategy posters in two styles (total of 16), and an I-Messages Activity for $3.50.
-You can also find The Anger Games which includes a BINGO game and cootie catcher for $3.00.
+You can also find The Anger Games which includes a BINGO game and cootie catcher for $3.00 and my Calm Down Pack with task cards, activity sheets and a booklet for $4.00.

 OT: The PIC article suggested creating m&m® game boards for whatever topics you choose.
 So, I created two others to share with you.
 One can be used in a self-esteem group and the other is for a getting to know you session with new students.